step-security/github-actions-goat/RestrictOutboundTraffic.md

 ### VS Code GitHub Actions Exploit
 In December 2020, [ryotkak](https://twitter.com/ryotkak) reported as part of the Bug Bounty program how he exfiltrated the `GITHUB_TOKEN` from a GitHub Actions workflow.
 You can read the details [here](https://www.bleepingcomputer.com/news/security/heres-how-a-researcher-broke-into-microsoft-vs-codes-github/?&web_view=true) and [here](https://blog.ryotak.me/post/vscode-write-access/).

-## How StepSecurity mitigates threat?
+## How does StepSecurity mitigate this threat?
 StepSecurity's tool analyzes the outbound calls made by the workflow and recommends the appropriate policy containing the allowed outbound endpoints.
 Every other outbound call that is not included in the allowed endpoints is blocked to prevent a potential DNS Exfiltration attack.

 ## Tutorial